brettz9/atyourcommand/README.md

 <link href>'s or <html manifest> string.
 1. Support saving of own custom selector definitions (and eval-able retrieval behaviors?)
+1. Option to view groups of selectors by output type (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).

 # Possible to-dos